(TBT POST): This post has been updated from it’s original share on April 6th, 2016

-In business we write mission statements to show our consumers our heart and soul.
-A mission statements showcases that we are more focused on a movement than money.
+In business, we write mission statements to show consumers our heart and soul.
+A mission statement showcases our “why” and allows people to build a relationship with our brand.
 It brings employees together, it bonds us with our consumer, and it acts as a guiding light when we are tested or challenged.

 When applying to college we write a “personal statement”, similar to a mission statement, but this time to connect the admissions department to our heart and soul and really showcase why we would better their campus.